Grupo Cajamar increases its performing loan book 9.2%, with a focus on corporates and the agri-food sector05 november, 2020

 Risk Management Continues Improving

 Grupo Cooperativo Cajamar continues cleaning up its balance sheet and improving its coverage on credit risk.
-The NPL coverage ratio is now at 56.11%, 8.56 percentage points higher than one year ago, and the non-performing asset (NPA) coverage ratio improved to 55.58%, 4.76 points stronger than in the same quarter of the previous year.
+The NPL coverage ratio is now at 56.11%, 8.56 percentage points higher than one year ago, and the non-performing asset (NPA) coverage ratio improved to 55.58% -including debt forgiveness in the foreclosure procedure-, 4.76 points stronger than in the same quarter of the previous year.

 There was also progress in the management of total non-performing assets, which declined 17.2% with respect to the third quarter of the previous year (€364 million lower), bringing the NPL ratio down to 5.11%.

-In addition, the volume of gross foreclosed assets dropped 4.7% thanks to sales of €373 million, while the foreclosed assets coverage ratio moved to 55.27%.
+In addition, the volume of gross foreclosed assets dropped 4.7% thanks to sales of €373 million, while the foreclosed assets coverage ratio moved to 55.27%, including debt forgiveness in the foreclosure procedure.

 Solvency and Liquidity